dotBATmanNO/PSGet-Domain-MailInfo/README.md

 # PSGet-Domain-MailInfo
-PowerShell script to get domain mail info such as MX, SPF, DKIM and DMARC.
+PowerShell script to get domain mail info such as MX, SPF, DKIM, DMARC and StartTLS.

 Output is accessible in PowerShell pipeline.
 Results are also written to DomainResults.CSV file and optionally to pie-chart PNGs by adding -CreateGraphs 1.